jensen/rspec-notes/README.md

 # Feature testing with RSpec and Rails

 Today we discussed another aspect of automated testing.
 Feature/Integration testing allows us to simulate user behaviour to test the integration of the different parts of our software.

-Slides are available in the `rspec.pdf` file.
+Slides and notes are available at [https://github.com/jensen/rspec-notes/](https://github.com/jensen/rspec-notes/).

 ## Strategic Testing